Despite my best attempts to introduce levity, the Annual

 Please spell-check your file.

-File format: MSW doc.x.
+File format: Microsoft Word doc. or doc.x.
 Times New Roman font (please).

 File label: Your Surname followed by part of title.
-Example: my essay
+Example: the essay

-entitled 'The Heritability of Acquired Tastes' would be labeled
+entitled 'The Heritability of Acquired Tastes' by Barbara Prentiss would be

-I will have to limit the number of pages we are allowed to print—please
+There is a limit on the number of pages we are allowed to print—please

-will probably select one of each for space reasons.
+one of each will probably be selected for space reasons.

 CONTENT: